abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter10.md

 On the sheet of paper I passed out on the sharing of loving-kindness, there is a very similar formulation, with a bit of a twist that is very nice.
 But it uses those same structures and is very classical.
-It is out of a very early commentarial treatise, the *Patisambhidāmagga*, which is so old it’s in the Pāli Canon.
+It is out of a very early commentarial treatise, the *Paṭisambhidāmagga*, which is so old it’s in the Pāli Canon.
 These are the formulations for one of the ways for the cultivating of loving-kindness: developing freedom from hostility, freedom from ill will, freedom from anxiety, and then the